matiasgdev/mern-blog-react-nodejs/README.md

 # Bloggy.
 React & Nodejs

 It's a fullstack app that combine javascript technologies to build a blog, **completely from scratch**.

+The content is in spanish

+Technologies:
+- Express
+- Mondodb
+- React
+- Redux
+- JSONWebToken
+- Styled components
+- Multer

 ## Packages